teddblue/gamebois/README.md

 # gamebois
 ![Site Logo](/imageAssets/gameboislogo512.gif)

-# updates:
+# updates: as of 9/25/22
--way more gb and gba games.\
--gitlab alternate site.\
--freeplay mode.\
+-all games accessible from home menu
+-console specific pages gone

 # upcoming updates:
+-scratch games!
--increasing libraries for GB, GBC, and GBA.\
+-increasing libraries for GB, GBC, and GBA
--webapp mode, to ensure 'unblockedness'.

 # ideas:
+-flash games???
 -set up a system for user to get any game off of vimm's lair (if its unblocked for them).

 # story:
 once apon a time, cool math games was blocked at my school. now im obviously a scratch person myself, but think about it: you might not be a fan of elvis, but if he died, you would feel kinda bad about it. so i made a google site where i would collect different games and fun sites and have them all conveniently available to everyone. then cool math games was unblocked and liked making the site too much to quit.
+Now cool math is blocked again.

 # here are the links:
 github version (current version): https://teddblue.github.io/gamebois/ \